Talea (film)

 Talea is a 2013 Austrian coming-of-age drama film written and directed by Katharina Mückstein in her feature film directorial debut.
-The film made its world premiere at the Max Ophüls Festival on 23 January 2013.
+The film made its world premiere at the Max Ophüls Festival on 23 January 2013, where it won the Prize of the Minister President of the State of Saarland for Best Director.
 It was released in theaters in Austria by Filmdelights on 13 September 2013.
 The film received two nominations for the Austrian Film Award: Best Director and Best Screenplay.

 Plot

 It's Summertime in Austria and everyone is looking forward to their vacation in Italy.
 Everyone except 14-year-old Jasmin.
 She longs for her biological mother, Eva, who has just been released from prison.
 Jasmin runs away from her foster family and persuades Eva to go away with her.
 They grow closer, but when a man catches Eva's eye, the newly formed mother-daughter relationship is threatened.